 Early Mourning Clouds

 Movement behind her disturbed the light.
 Meghan turned and saw Jerry in the doorway to the kitchen waving apologetically.
-Meghan took her hand from her ear and held it up to stop him as the message, which was being delivered in the most condescending tone she’d ever heard, with the possible exception of the last time she’d tried to contact Jack’s mother, was repeated.
+Meghan took her hand from her ear and held it up to stop him as the dismissive message delivered with a level of condescension she hadn’t heard since the last time she’d tried to contact Jack’s mother marched down the line.

 “I see,” said Meghan.
 “You’re quite certain?”